flov/Hitchlog/README.md

 Hitchlog
 --------

-Hitchhiking enables you to meet all kinds of different people, have an eventful journey, learn about your fellow human beings by direct interaction and many more things.
+Hitchhiking enables you to meet heaps of different people, to have an eventful journey, to learn about your fellow human beings by direct interaction and many more things.
 On top of it it's free and heaps of fun (**yay**)